skp2081/google-fonts-app/README.md

 ### This project is made using react-redux.
 Fonts are fetched from Google Fonts API.
 ----

-You can see [live] here:(https://gfonts.netlify.com/) : https://gfonts.netlify.com
+You can see here: https://gfonts.netlify.com

 ### Features